christinecnwang/Expenses-Tracker/README.md

 # Paylapse

-Web application that uses React to build a responsive web page that allows you to view, add, and delete your monthly expenses, which are filtered by year.
+React web application that allows you to view, add, and delete your monthly expenses, which are filtered by year and visually displayed.

-Visit https://ionized-childlike-dichondra.glitch.me to use this application.

 ![Paylapse](https://user-images.githubusercontent.com/96750529/212849540-084b5a81-1feb-4827-9dfa-a0968ea40d54.png)